klausbreyer/v01.io/content/posts/2023-shape-up-for-agencies/index.md

 Shape Up emerges as a beacon in a landscape of product development.
 Its main emphasis is on continuous de-risking, aligning projects with the client's vision, and efficient resource utilization.
 By integrating clients into the process, it fosters _transparency, collaboration, and synchronization_.
 The allure of Shape Up lies in its _commitment_: although the exact nature of the outcome might evolve, the _promise of a tangible deliverable remains constant_.

+### The Critical Role of Client Involvement

+The Shape Up methodology, while potent, is not a catch-all solution.
+Its success hinges heavily on the relationship between the agency and its client.
+Here's a candid breakdown:

+- **Active Participation, Not Passive Observance**: Clients can't be mere bystanders in the Shape Up journey.
+Their hands-on involvement during shaping and at key checkpoints ensures that projects align with their vision.

+- **Trust or Bust**: Here's the blunt truth— if the agency-client relationship is fraught with distrust, incessant arguments, and undue pressure, then implementing Shape Up is an exercise in futility.
+In fact, it raises a bigger question: is it even worth having such a client?
+Agencies need to evaluate if the monetary gain is worth the mental strain and potential damage to the team's morale.

+- **Educate to Elevate**: The onus is on agencies to guide clients through the Shape Up maze.
+By helping them navigate its intricacies, clients can appreciate the rationale behind decisions, ensuring they're more than just passive beneficiaries.

+- **Transparency is the Best Policy**: By looping clients in at pivotal stages, agencies can cultivate a culture of openness.
+This not only builds trust but ensures there's mutual agreement on expectations and outcomes.

 ### Crafting the Perfect Setup

-- **Trust the Team**: Clients must trust the capabilities of designers and developers.
-- **Project Scale**: For Shape Up's effectiveness, projects should be at least 2 weeks in duration.
+- **Scale**: Projects need at least 2 weeks.
-- **Dynamic Duos**: Ideally, projects should be handled by teams of two.
-- **Versatile Designers**: Seek well-rounded designers instead of isolated UX and UI specialists.
-Ideally proficient in HTML and CSS to a production-grade (, though not necessarily JavaScript).
-- **Robust Product Teams**: Essential during shaping.
-Otherwise, clients might inadvertently steer the project without appropriate de-risking.
-- **Leadership Buy-In**: Given its cross-functional nature, adopting Shape Up requires top-level support from the client sie.
-- **Continuous Learning and Application**: Mastery and consistent application of the methodology are crucial.
-It will not be perfect on the first try.

-### Client-Agency Relationship with Shape Up

-**Client Involvement in Shaping**: Engaging clients in the shaping process enhances their buy-in and fosters trust.

-**Setting Expectations**: Collaborating with clients heightens the need to set clear expectations, because there are on a fixed budget.
-A sincere "no" can often be more beneficial, building trust by avoiding overcommitment.
+- **Strong Product Guidance**: They keep clients from unknowingly derailing projects.
+A developer and product specialist together, refining client objectives.

-**Product Managers over Project Managers**: It's pivotal to have product managers guiding the vision instead of merely managing tasks.
+- **Product over Project**: It's pivotal to have product managers guiding the vision instead of merely managing tasks.

-**Focused Leadership Teams**: A fixed team responsible for shaping a client's project should comprise a developer (technical shaper) and product specialist, continually refining client objectives.

-**Outcome Guarantee**: If timelines extend, the agency bears the extra costs, ensuring clients always receive the promised outcome.

-**Time Pressure and Trade-offs**: Fixed deadlines ensure essential trade-offs are made.
+- **Leadership**: Top-level client support is a must.
+- **Expectations**: Be clear, especially with fixed budgets.
+Sometimes, "no" is the only answer.
+- **Deadlines Matter**: They force essential decisions.
+- **Guaranteed Outcome**: If it takes longer, the agency foots the bill.

-**Pitch as Part of the Contract**: The initial pitch becomes a component of the agreement, integrating the client's vision from the onset.
+- **Pitch as Part of the Contract**: The initial pitch becomes a component of the agreement, integrating the client's vision from the onset.

-**Shaping as Negotiation**: With client involvement, shaping becomes a negotiation about what's feasible within a set timeframe, fostering mutual understanding and respect.
+- **Shaping as Negotiation**: With client involvement, shaping becomes a negotiation about what's feasible within a set timeframe, fostering mutual understanding and respect.
 And thats a good thing.

-**New Ideas During Shaping**: Instead of expanding the scope of the current cycle when new ideas arise, the agency might suggest pitching a new concept, albeit at a cost.

-**Visual Design at the End**: Finalizing the visual design at the project's conclusion ensures optimal time utilization and guarantees a functional project with a superior user experience.
+- **UI Design at the End**: It ensures a functional project with a great user experience.

-**Backlog Management**: It's essential to gather what the client wishes to have, but also to agree on how available hours will be spent before commencing the work.
+- **Backlog Management**: It's essential to gather what the client wishes to have, but also to agree on how available hours will be spent before commencing the work.
+- **Continuous Learning**: It gets better with each try.

 ### A Practical Example